How did photography find you?

 What was the journey like transitioning to freelance?

-What advice would you give to your younger self in regard to how you navigate the photo industry today?
+What advice would you give to your younger self in regards to how you navigate the industry today?

 When you pick up your camera who are you aiming to honor?
 Who are you keeping "in mind"?